FRCTeam3255/2025_Robot_Code/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Description**
+**Expected behavior**
+A clear and concise description of what you expected to happen.

+**Actual behavior**
-A clear and concise description of what the bug is.
+A clear and concise description of what actually happened.

 **Steps to Reproduce**
-Steps to reproduce the behavior:
+If known, please provide the steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Actual behavior**
-A clear and concise description of what actually happened.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Additional context**
 Add any other context about the problem here.

+**Testing Criteria**
+- type: dropdown
+    id: dropdown-0
+    attributes:
+      label: Testing Criteria
+      description: What must be completed for this to be merged in?
+      options:
+        - No testing required - Not Robot Code
+        - Tested in Sim
+        - Tested on the Real Robot
+        - Other (Write Below)
+      default: 1